ncarandini/AuthDemoOld/README.md

 Xamarin Forms demo app to authenticate on Azure AD B2C service using MSAL

 ## Description
-This is a leb project to experiment with AAD B2C Authentication in Xamarin Forms with MSAL, to:
+This is a lab project to experiment with AAD B2C Authentication in Xamarin Forms with MSAL, to:

 - Use the same User secrets mechanism of .NET Core apps to prevent pushing sensible data to GitHub
 - Store the access token with Xamarin Essentials SecureStorage